 - Storage limitation

 - Lastly, Accountability

 The legal bases for processing personal data mentions under Article 6 of the GDPR which must met by organisations:

 - Consent: ensure you have permission to process an individual’s personal data for a specific purpose.

 - Contract: the processing require for a deal you shared with that particular individual.
 The reason is the consent they have given you to take specific steps before signing the contract.

 - Legal obligation: the processing is necessary for you to comply with the law (not including contractual commitments).

 - Vital interests: this processing is crucial to shield someone’s life.

-- Public task: this step should not be missed while performing a task in the public interest.
+- Public task: this step should not miss while performing a task in the public interest.
 It is also vital for official functions, and the task should have a clear basis in law.

 - Legitimate interests: here the processing is imperative for the legitimate interests which the third party has.
-But there is a condition unless you find a rational reason to protect the individual’s personal data which take the precedence over those legitimate interests as per the GDPR.
+But there is a condition unless you find a rational reason to protect the individual’s personal data which take the precedence over those legitimate interests as per the GDPR audit.